On the Faithfulness of 1-dimensional Topological Quantum Field Theories: Introduction

-The aim of this paper is to prove the faithfulness of all $1$-dimensional topological quantum field theories.
+The aim of this paper is to prove the faithfulness of all $1$-TQFTs.
 In Section 2, we summarize the relevant material on the category of $1$-cobordisms, and associate a $0-1$ matrix with each $1$-cobordism.
 This association is motivated by Brauer's matrix representation of the class of diagrammatic algebras (\cite{BR1}).
-A generalization of Brauer's representation given by Do\v sen \& Petri\' c (\cite{DP3,DP4}) leads to a symmetric monoidal functor between the category of $1$-cobordisms and the category of matrices.
+A generalization of Brauer's representation given by Do\v sen and Petri\' c (\cite{DP3,DP4}) leads to a symmetric monoidal functor between the category of $1$-cobordisms and the category of matrices.
 In this way we obtain what will be referred to as the Brauerian functor.
-Our results on faithfulness of this functor are presented in Section 3.
-In Section 4, we introduce the notion of a strict $1$-dimensional topological quantum field theory in order to use matrix techniques.
-The main result of this section is that every strict $1$-dimensional topological quantum field theory $F:1Cob \rightarrow Mat_{\mathbb{K}}$, mapping the null-dimensional manifold consisting of one point to a natural number $p\geq 2$, is faithful, since it coincides with the Brauerian functor up to multiplication by invertible matrices.
+Our results on the faithfulness of this functor are presented in Section 3.
+In Section 4, we introduce the notion of a strict $1$-TQFT in order to use matrix techniques.
+The main result of this section is that every strict $1$-TQFT, $F:1Cob \rightarrow Mat_{\mathbb{K}}$, mapping the null-dimensional manifold consisting of one point to a natural number $p\geq 2$, is faithful, since it coincides with the Brauerian functor up to multiplication by invertible matrices.
 Roughly speaking, the faithfulness of $F$ means that $F(K)$ is a complete set of algebraic invariants for $1$-cobordisms.
-The last section is devoted to the study of strong $1$-dimensional topological quantum field theories (symmetric strong monoidal functors between the category of $1$-cobordisms and the category of finite dimensional vector spaces over a chosen field).
-We extend our faithfulness result to the case of strong $1$-dimensional topological quantum field theories.
+The last section is devoted to the study of strong $1$-TQFTs (symmetric strong monoidal functors between the category of $1$-cobordisms and the category of finite dimensional vector spaces over a chosen field).
+We extend our faithfulness result to the case of strong $1$-TQFTs.